renanolivera/docker-elk/README.md

 # ElasticSearch, Kibana, Logstash, Filebeat, Nginx and Docker Compose

-#### Simple Pipeline using ELK to get logs from Nginx and store into ElasticSearch
+## Simple Pipeline collect ELK to get logs from Nginx and store into ElasticSearch